 One of the most difficult things about having an unorthodox career path is that you're never sure when you're supposed to celebrate your accomplishments.
 Here's what I mean...

 As Anna Quindlen put it "If your success is not on your own terms, if it looks good to the world but does not feel good in your heart, it is not success at all."
-So when it comes to your own life, don't wait to feel proud until you've reached certain external achievements.
+So when it comes to your own life, don't wait to feel proud of yourself until you've reached those certain external achievements.
 If you feel successful in your own eyes, you have everyone reason to feel proud.
 And it's worth celebrating.